M7Tro/chalk/README.md

 A logged out user should be able to see navbar that lets you either sign up or log in.

 There IS a  navbar right now.
 But it is ugly.

+I have a problem.
+A new user that I have created with the signup page.
+I can't really log in properly and save a drawing.
+I get a server error.

+I also noticed that the image is saved/loaded not as intended: it shows [object Object] in session storage.

+Okay.
+I see a few problems.
+The save button does not actually save the drawing.
+I get a 400 status response.
+Looking at the database, I can see that new images do not get added and old images are not updated.